Nasus

 Other Relic Options

-Doubles the stat buffs from Siphoning Strike, accelerating Nasus's growth significantly.
+Doubles the stat buffs from Siphoning Strike, allowing Nasus to reach his level-up threshold much faster.

 Constellation